Report Abuse or Neglect

 You can also contact your city council and county board to report your observance of continued animal abuse and/or neglect.
 Request that the county’s governing body pass, clarify, and enforce animal control ordinances.

 The State of Illinois has passed legislation regarding animal welfare, treatment and care.
 These codified laws are amended regularly and enforced.

-Within the City Limits of Greenville, Illinois, ordinances have been set regarding Pets, Pet Care, and Pet Sanitation.
+Within the City Limits of Greenville, Illinois, ordinances have been set regarding Pets, Pet & Livestock Care, Stray Animals, and Pet Sanitation.
 The Animal Control Officer for the city AND for Bond County may be reached through the Greenville Police Department at 618-664-2131.

 The following is a decision by the Smithboro Village Board at their meeting March 1, 2010: “Pets running loose is an issue of concern for village residents.
 Dogs must be on a leash if they leave the owner’s yard.
 Mayor Kennedy said residents with loose dogs might receive a friendly visit from a representative of the village.”

 What to Do if You Have Lost Your Dog/Cat in and around Bond County

 Getting the word out early is the key to getting your dog or cat back safely and soundly.
 Don’t assume your pet will return on his own in a few hours.
 Don’t wait around to see if he’ll find his way home.
 As soon as you are aware that your pet is missing, GET THE WORD OUT.
 Remember, have good, clear photos on hand just in case, and ALWAYS make sure your dogs and cats are wearing a collar with identification tags.
 Microchipping is an excellent form of identification, but always make sure your pet has a visible collar and tags.

 - Contact Bond County Humane Society (618-664-4068) and check to see if anyone has reported finding an animal that matches your pet’s description.

 - Contact WGEL Radio (618-664-3300) so they can announce your missing animal on air.